-With a length of about 656 feet (200 meters) and a width of 32 feet (10 meters), the pedestrian tunnel has one of the biggest cross-sections of any tunnel in the city.
-The local shale bedrock posed a challenge to construction, especially since the tunnel would be 85 feet (26 meters) deep.
+With a length of about 656 feet (200 meters) and a width of 32 feet (10m), the pedestrian tunnel has one of the biggest cross-sections of any tunnel in the city.
+The local shale bedrock posed a challenge to construction, especially since the tunnel would be 85 feet (26m) deep.
 The shaft on the mainland end of the tunnel passes within about three feet (one meter) of a historic crib wall constructed of timber and filled with rubble.

 The shafts were built using the secant wall method, which uses interlocking concrete cylinders to provide stability during excavation.
-The tunnel was bored using a roadheader from May 2012 to February 2013.
+The tunnel was bored using a roadheader.
 An electrically powered concrete batch assembly was used to reduce the need for concrete delivery and therefore noise, dust, exhaust, and traffic congestion.

 Elevators on the mainland side and an escalator on the airport side lower travelers to the tunnels, where walkways equipped with automated people movers will take them to and from the island.

-In March 2012, Mark McQueen of the Port Authority said the project would improve reliability of access and maintain a high standard of customer service for passengers.
-Finance Minister James Flaherty said, “Less time spent in an airport or waiting for a ferry means more time creating jobs and economic growth for business travelers, and more time with friends and family for those traveling for personal reasons.”
+Mark McQueen of the port authority said the project would improve reliability of access and maintain a high standard of customer service for passengers.
+Finance minister James Flaherty said, “Less time spent in an airport or waiting for a ferry means more time creating jobs and economic growth for business travelers, and more time with friends and family for those traveling for personal reasons.”

 The pedestrian tunnel was also designed to carry water and sewage mains that will serve Toronto Island, saving the city of Toronto more than CDN $10 million.

-The tunnel was named the 2014 Canadian Project of the Year by the Tunnelling Association of Canada (see video).
-The award was presented at a gala in Vancouver in November 2014.
+The tunnel was named the 2014 Canadian Project of the Year by the Tunnelling Association of Canada.